devedx/xbanish/README.md

 ## xbanish

+### Changes in this Fork

+Added option `-u milliseconds` to show the mouse pointer again after the specified number of milliseconds has passed since the last keypress that hid the mouse pointer.

+### Description

 xbanish hides the mouse cursor when you start typing, and shows it again when the mouse cursor moves or a mouse button is pressed.
 This is similar to xterm's `pointerMode` setting, but xbanish works globally in